Calculating ROI for Your Cybersecurity Project: How to Choose the Right Security Tools

 AI for Incident Reduction

 Have you ever considered that AI could be your cybersecurity cost-saver?
-Predictive analytics and machine learning can significantly improve risk management and decrease the number of security incidents, too.
+Predictive analytics and machine learning can significantly improve risk management and decrease the number of security incidents.
 Remember, every incident you prevent translates to saved dollars and, potentially, a protected reputation.

 AI vs. AI: Staying Ahead of Attackers